North10, Philadelphia grew from the commitment and vision of philanthropist Chase Lenfest.

 Together with outside partners, the Center’s staff offer a range of innovative programs for neighborhood children–from academics and sports to cooking and chess– as well as a growing array of education, training, and service options for adults.
 Over the past 12 years, the Center has proven its value as a safe and welcoming place for area residents to gather and connect.
 Functioning as a vibrant hub that facilitates culturally relevant neighborhood engagement, advocacy, education, and improved community health outcomes, the Center was our starting point.

 Now North10’s impact reaches out across the neighborhood.
-Created in 2018 to serve Hunting Park-East Tioga area of North Philadelphia (the Bethune School catchment).
-As the parent organization of the Lenfest Center North10 collaborates with partners to facilitate strategic, resident-driven revitalization and service initiatives that foster economic growth, increase housing options, enhance learning opportunities, and promote wellness.
+North10 was established in 2018 as the parent organization of the Lenfest Center to serve the Hunting Park-East Tioga area of North Philadelphia (the Bethune catchment).
+As the community backbone, North10 brings organizational structure, focus, and capacity to leverage, coordinate, and facilitate the collective impact of our work together with that of our mission-based colleagues in the community.
+We collaborate with partners to facilitate strategic, resident-driven revitalization and service initiatives that foster economic growth, increase housing options enhance learning opportunities, and promote wellness.

 Building upon the achievements, commitment, and ingenuity of neighborhood and local leadership, North10 will support community revitalization efforts so that by 2028, Hunting Park and East Tioga will be home to: